florian-sattler/builderer/docs/cli.md

 !!!
 TIP

-    This is a great place to use enviroment variables or other shell variables such as build id or the current date.
+    This is a great place to use environment variables or other shell variables such as build id or the current date.

     `builderer --tags "$(date --iso-8601)" "$BUILD_BUILDID" latest`